openshift/enhancements/enhancements/network-observability/network-observability.md

 the Network Observability Operator and Loki Operator.
 The user can do this using the web console or the CLI.

-Open vSwitch (OVS) will be configured to export IPFIX data.
+Either Open vSwitch (OVS) or eBPF agent will be configured to export IPFIX data.
 The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in local persistent storage or cloud storage such as Amazon S3.

-The web console will provide a NetFlow table showing traffic between pods in a table format.
-In the future, more visualization and functionality will be added to include areas such as topology, network data gathered using eBPF, policy validation, security risks, and more.
+The web console will provide a NetFlow table and topology views showing traffic between pods.
+In the future, more visualization and functionality will be added to include areas such as extra network data gathered using eBPF, policy validation, security risks, and more.

 ***Note:*** *The term "NetFlow" is used generically throughout this document and